 Jesus and his conversation with the Samaritan woman is one of my favorites.
 Here is an intelligent woman, with a fighter’s spirit, who had a tough life.
-However, she also must have been a woman of faith.
+But, she’s also a woman of faith.
 How else could she confidently debate with Jesus the finer points of his “water of life” message?
-Given the environment of the day the conversation should never have happened and yet it is one of the lengthiest recorded in the gospels.
+Given the environment of the day, the conversation should never have happened and yet it is one of the lengthiest recorded in the gospels.

 Frequently we’re quick to right her off as “loose” because of her number of marriages.
 The conversation becomes a testimony of Jesus knowing all and offering salvation.
-And yet, her multiple marriages account for only 1 ½ verses in the 23 verses that tell us of their conversation.
+And yet, her multiple marriages account for only 1 ½ verses in 23.
 Surely, there is more to this woman than five husbands!

 While the details of the Samaritan woman’s life aren’t recorded, evidence of her possible role in the community becomes apparent when she returns to town.
 On her testimony alone “many” Samaritans believed in Jesus.

 It’s a humbling thought.
-When we consider our own lives perhaps a question we should ask is, “Would my testimony cause "many" to believe in Jesus?”
+When I consider my life a question pops up, “Would my testimony cause "many" to believe in Jesus?”

 The woman of Samaria changed a community with eight words!

 Jesus, you are eager to be in conversation with me.

 Help me to be as eager to be in conversation with others about you.

 Image--Christ and the Woman of Samaria, Michelangelo Buonarotti, 1475-1564, National Museums Liverpool